Your basket is currently empty!

 Bank overdraft

 A bank overdraft is an extension of credit or a temporary loan that allows you to spend more money than is in your account.
 Some banks may offer a free overdraft facility without charge.
-Exceeding your overdraft limit may result in interest charges and an overdrawn fee.
-Only use overdrafts for emergencies.
+Exceeding your overdraft limit may result in interest charges and an overdrawn fee, so only use them for emergencies.

 Other resources: